seiferla/FiBo/backend/README.md

 ## Install backend on server with continuous deployment
 To install the latest version of the backend continuously you have to create a cron job on your server.
 To do this run the command
 `crontab -e`.
-Now you have to chose which text editor you want to use.
+Now you have to choose which text editor you want to use.
 Select your preferred one and add the following line at the bottom of the file:
 ```ini
 0 0 * * * chmod +x $HOME/fibo/backend/server_deployment.sh && $HOME/fibo/backend/server_deployment.sh
 ```